lct20031007/Diagnostic-model-of-OV/README.md

 * Five-fole cross-validation.py

-    The  code is the 5-fold cross-validation of thw model.
+    The  code is the 5-fold cross-validation of the model.